-Capital adequacy risk is the risk that the group and Issuer are holding insufficient reserves to cover the variations in actual future experience that is worse than what has been assumed in the setting of the general insurance technical provisions as well as in the financial soundness valuation of its long-term insurance business.
+Capital adequacy risk is the risk that the group and Issuer are holding insufficient funds to cover material negative variations in actual future experience.

 The group and Issuer must maintain a capital balance that will be at least sufficient to meet obligations in the event of substantial deviations, such as a 1-in-200-year event, from the main risk assumptions affecting the group and Issuer's business.